 Simple—double click the Paint roller icon instead of the single-click.
 Highlight multiple text selections, and copy the same formatting to each selection.

 Google Docs includes Google Image Search to help you quickly find and insert photos in your documents.
 The process is simple and intuitive.

 Select Insert > Image or click the Image button in Docs toolbar.

 When you select Search the web, Drive, or Photos, a drawer on right hand side of your screen will open up.
 You can also drag and drop images directly from drawer into your document.

 Google specifies that the images are available for personal or commercial use only in Google Drive and must be used in accordance with their program policies.

-Also: You can insert any image by URL.
-The image is saved in your document, so even if the original source file is removed from the web your document won’t show a blank placeholder.
+Also: Any image inserted from the web e is saved in your document.
+Even if the original source file is removed from the web your document won’t show a blank placeholder.